On the renormalization of the one-pion exchange potential and the consistency of Weinberg's power counting

 In order to clarify this last statement, let us make a rather plausible assumption that the low--energy two--nucleon dynamics can be described within the framework of quantum mechanics based on the Hamilton operator given by the kinetic energy and a non--singular NN potential (in practice, one can think about e.g.~the Nijm I, II or Reid 93 potentials \cite{Stoks:1994wp}).
 Keeping the point--like static OPEP in Eq.~(\ref{opep_mom}) as the leading approximation of the long--range part of the underlying interaction, it is certainly preferable to adopt the smallest (yet acceptable) value for the cutoff, that is, $\Lambda \sim \bar \Lambda$.
-Increasing $\Lambda$ substantially beyond this scale would result in incorporating the incorrect singular short--range part of the OPEP and, as a consequence, would require the inclusion of a large number of counterterms to compensate for it.\footnote{In some loose sense, this might be viewed as a violation of the ``naturalness assumption''.} In the extreme limit $\Lambda \to \infty$, an infinite number of counterterms are necessary.
+Increasing $\Lambda$ substantially beyond this scale would result in incorporating the incorrect singular short--range part of the OPEP and, as a consequence, would require fine-tuning of a large number of counterterms to compensate for it.\footnote{The precise number of parameters that need to be fine tuned depends on the cutoff choosen.} In the extreme limit $\Lambda \to \infty$, fine-tuning of an infinite number of counterterms is necessary.